KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/faucet.md

 **faucetaddress [pubkey]**

-The `faucetaddress` method returns the Fluidity address information for the specified pubkey.
+The `faucetaddress` method returns the Antara address information for the specified pubkey.
 If no pubkey is provided, the method returns information for the pubkey used to launch the daemon.

 ### Arguments